-Class Action Litigation Practice
+Class Action and Multidistrict Litigation Practice

 Professional Experience and Capabilities

-Riker Danzig has a long and successful history of representing a broad variety of clients in class action litigation and complex commercial litigation in the federal and state courts, including numerous cases involving allegations of consumer fraud and product defects, as well as cases in the insurance, banking and securities, and employment contexts.
+Riker Danzig has a long and successful history of representing a broad variety of clients in complex class action and multidistrict litigation in federal and state courts, including numerous cases involving allegations of consumer fraud and product defects, as well as cases in the insurance, banking and securities, and employment contexts.
 We serve as primary or New Jersey counsel for major drug, electronic, chemical and tobacco manufacturers, defending wrongful death and personal injury claims in both individual and “mass tort” settings.
 We also represent foreign manufacturers in class actions brought before U.S. courts, and have successfully argued class certification issues in several federal and state courts.

 - We prevailed on a motion to dismiss a putative class action against Lumber Liquidators, Inc., a national hardwood flooring distributor, alleging that it violated New Jersey’s CFA and Truth-in-Consumer Contract, Warranty and Notice Act (TCCWNA), which result was fully affirmed by New Jersey Appellate Division.